-The main contributions of this paper can be summarized as follows: \begin{itemize} \item A new representation-based formalism comprising reconstruction quality and completeness of the built map; \item A novel Next-Best-View approach relying on this formalism and able to adapt to the targeted quality both in views generation and selection stage; \item An extensive experimental evaluation in indoor and outdoor scenarios that demonstrates the competitiveness of our solution in coverage, speed and map accuracy. \end{itemize}
+The main contributions of this paper are as follows: \begin{itemize} \item A new representation-based formalism reflecting reconstruction quality and completeness of the built map; \item A novel Next-Best-View approach relying on this formalism and able to adapt to the targeted quality both in the views generation and selection stage; \item An extensive evaluation in both indoor and outdoor realistic scenarios that demonstrates the competitiveness of our solution in terms of coverage, speed, and map accuracy. \end{itemize}